percona/pmm-doc/docs/quickstart/index.md

         GRANT SELECT, PROCESS, REPLICATION CLIENT, RELOAD, BACKUP_ADMIN ON *.* TO 'pmm'@'127.0.0.1';
         ```

-    2. Install PMM Client on the database node to reduce resource utilization on the server side.
-To install PMM Client using Package Manager:
+    2. To optimize server-side resources, install PMM Client via the Package Manager on the database node.
+This will help streamline resource utilization effectively.

         1. Install Percona Release Tool:

             ```sh